4. Observing learning

 By consciously using your own body language, you notice what a powerful effect body language has.
 The more experience you have with your own body language the better you can judge your students’ body language.

-If everyone pays attention to their words, conflicts won’t have a chance to arise.
+If everyone pays attention to their words, a positive learning environment is created.
 If you and your students formulate carefully and if you immediately stop a student who uses rough language with a gesture, rough language will disappear from your lesson.
-That means less conflict.
-Reinforcing positive behaviour won’t be needed often.
+There are fewer and fewer disruptions to class.

 1.2 Not observing learning

 Meanwhile, students pay close attention to your posture, even if you don’t pay attention to your own body language.
-Making contact at the level of body language with your students is out of the question for you.
-A missed opportunity!
+Not making contact at the level of body language is a missed opportunity!

 1.3 Start observing learning

-You can immediately start paying attention to body language and spoken language of your students and yourself at the same time.
+You can immediately start observing body language and spoken language of your students and yourself.
 Initially, you respond to what you observe with body language.
-By paying attention to students’ body language and spoken language, you are better able to recognize and appreciate both positive intentions and to quickly recognize possible disruptions and effectively reinforce positive behaviour
+By paying attention to students’ body language and spoken language, you are better able to recognize and appreciate positive intentions and resolve disruptions effectively.

 2. Pivotal role of observing learning